THE BRIDGE ACADEMY WELLNESS PLAN

 Qualified nutrition professionals will administer the Bridge Academy meal programs.

 USDA staff development programs will be required for all Bridge Academy lunch service and supervisory personnel.
 Training will include appropriate certification and other programs emphasizing wellness.
-These programs are logged and reviewed in a year audit to ensure that training requirements are met.
+These programs are logged and reviewed in our annual audit to ensure that training requirements are met.

 Cafeteria Monitors will also be trained on how best to manage and assist children in eating their lunches while maintaining a calm, orderly and relaxed environment.